citp/privacy-policy-historical/m/mo/mov/movophoto.com.md

-> *The following text is extracted and transformed from the movophoto.com privacy policy that was archived on 2017-04-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170426075738id_/https%3A//www.movophoto.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the movophoto.com privacy policy that was archived on 2019-06-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190617012858id_/https%3A//www.movophoto.com/pages/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Movo Photo

-PRIVACY STATEMENT

 \----